Medically reviewed by Drugs.com. Last updated on Oct 2, 2019.

 Hyaluronidase: Corticosteroids may diminish the therapeutic effect of Hyaluronidase.
 Management: Patients receiving corticosteroids (particularly at larger doses) may not experience the desired clinical response to standard doses of hyaluronidase.
 Larger doses of hyaluronidase may be required.
 Consider therapy modification

-Dermatologic: Acneiform eruption, allergic contact dermatitis, atrophic striae, folliculitis, hypertrichosis, hypopigmentation, maceration of the skin, miliaria, perioral dermatitis, pruritus, secondary skin infection, skin atrophy, xeroderma
+Dermatologic: Acneiform eruption, allergic contact dermatitis, atrophic striae, desquamation, folliculitis, hypertrichosis, hypopigmentation, local dryness, maceration of the skin, miliaria, perioral dermatitis, skin atrophy, skin blister

 Concerns related to adverse effects:

 • Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.

 • Immunosuppression: Prolonged use may result in fungal or bacterial superinfection; discontinue if dermatological infection persists despite appropriate antimicrobial therapy.

 • Sensitization: Topical use has been associated with local sensitization (redness, irritation); discontinue if sensitization is noted.

 • Systemic effects: Topical corticosteroids may be absorbed percutaneously.
 Absorption may cause manifestations of Cushing syndrome, hyperglycemia, or glycosuria.
 Absorption is increased by the use of occlusive dressings, application to denuded skin, or application to large surface areas.